JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 Runtime Monitoring is an easy way for you to monitor the state of your C# classes and objects during runtime.
 Just add the 'Monitor' attribute to a field, property, event, [method*](## "Not yet implemented") or [class*](## "Not yet implemented") and get its value or state displayed automatically in a customizable and extendable UI.

+I would appreciate any help in completing and improving this tool and its features.
+Feel free to contact me if you have any feedback, suggestions or questions.

 &nbsp;
 ## Table of Contents